 The Practical Exam

 The stations will vary from test to test, but I believe that the skills should remain relatively the same.
 For me, 3 of the stations were transferring various reagents (of different volumes and types) using different tools.
 You'll be asked to transfer the reagent to either a conical vial or microtube that you'll label and weigh out to write on your answer sheet.
 The rest of the stations were for other pieces of equipment including (but of course not limited to for every test) a microscope, a pH meter, and an agarose gel (which was the only skill where I was actively graded by the proctor).
-The final station is probably the most well known and even has a special counter on the Biotility website; it is to conduct an isolation streak on a petri dish given E coli.
-Despite the nature of this station, I was not actively graded by proctor for this, but rather the petri dish will be graded later after incubating.
-It's important to note that I was not given any alcohol, the surface was already considered sterile, and that no parafilm was given to wrap the plate (which all go back to the fact that aseptic technique wasn't a big deal).
+The final station is probably the most well-known and even has a special counter on the Biotility website; it is to conduct an isolation streak on a petri dish given E coli.
+Despite the nature of this station, I was not actively graded by the proctor for this, but rather the petri dish will be graded later after incubating.
+It's important to note that I was not given any alcohol, the surface was already considered sterile, and no parafilm was given to wrap the plate (which all go back to the fact that aseptic technique wasn't a big deal).

 I don't think it is particularly necessary to intensively practice these skills unless you haven't done them ever.
 However, assuming you've never done a lab before, I would recommend getting to know how to effectively use a scale, a micropipette, and a serological pipette (with either a manual or automatic pipette aid).
 These tools come up the most between all the stations and will give you the best shot at getting the highest score.

 The BACE is a rewarding exam for those who wish to work in a lab or in industry.
-It is likely the most accurate and definite indicator for the ability to work in a lab.
-Getting the certification is completely worth the effort so long as you take time to practice.
+It is likely the most accurate and definite indicator of the ability to work in a lab.
+Getting the certification is completely worth the effort so long as you take the time to practice.
 Here are some materials to help study for the test.
 I didn't create any of these, so please give credit to the original creators!